wbroach/csip_solutions/READMEnew.md

 Convert a string representing a mathematical expression in postfix notation into a string representing the identical expression in infix notation.

-You may assume that the expression is correctly formed, that it consists on String representations of integers and operators only.
+You may assume that the expression is correctly formed, and that it consists of String / char (however you want to think of it) representations of integers and operators only.
 In addition, you may assume that only the "+" and "*" operators are supported (note that, in an ideal solution, other operators would be trivial to add, requiring only additional boolean evaluation).